Walyalup Koort

 Walyalup Koort, formerly known as Kings Square (or King's Square), is a town square in Fremantle, Western Australia.
-It is bounded by Queen, Newman, William, and Adelaide Streets.
+It is bounded by Queen, Newman, William, and Adelaide streets.
 Though the square was originally a public reserve, it has been the site of Saint John's Church of England since 1843, and the Fremantle Town Hall since 1887.
 High Street was extended through and beyond the square in the 1880s, but the portion through the square was closed off in the 1960s.
-Today Kings Square functions as a civic and cultural centre of Fremantle, with modern events taking place adjacent to the historic buildings.
+Today Walyalup Koort functions as a civic and cultural centre of Fremantle, with modern events taking place adjacent to the historic buildings.

 History

 The square began as an open space on John Septimus Roe's original town plan of Fremantle, drawn in 1833.
 In 1839, property owners around the square petitioned the State Governor for a church to be built in the square.
 This was approved in 1840, and construction works began with the foundation stone being laid on 6 April 1842.
 Saint John's Church of England opened on 4 August 1843, and was consecrated on 16 November 1848.